SmoothOperator/smoothoperator.github.io/resume.md

 ProtoBuilds started out as a quick answer to when people asked for more in depth assistance with their project and grew into a unique, small yet professional product development and creative fabrication studio.
 I have 100’s of pictures from its peak years.
 It was a lot of fun.

 Nowadays I work solo as a freelance industrial designer for select projects or companies.
-I enjoy free time hanging out with my Australian Kelpie and 14 year old, yet still adventurous, cat.
+I enjoy my free time hanging out with my Australian Kelpie and 14 year old, yet still adventurous, cat.

 I have enjoyed being a business owner, exploring my passions, interests, realizing a few dreams of mine, and of others whose dreams I helped turn into reality.

-My specialties are design for rapid manufacturing (3D printing), 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, or short run-manufacturing.
+Broadly, I specialize in design for rapid manufacturing (3D printing), 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, short run-manufacturing.
+I also have a lot experience building designing medium duty CNC equipment and carteasian robots.

 My design software of choice is Fusion 360.
-I’m proficient in many of its areas.
-I have been using fusion since its approximate year of release (2013) and can train new users on this software.
-I am also well practiced in a variety of hand fabrication tools, power tools and the like.
+I have been using fusion since its approximate year of release (2013).
+I’m proficient in many of its areas including complex assemblies and animation.
+I can also train new users on this software up to an intermediate level.
+I like Fusion360 because it let's you do complicated stuff really quickly.
+Fusion is great when you want to communicate spatial ideas and, especially due to it's sharable, collaborative features, when teams/stake holders are spreadout over distances.

 Check out my [Adventures at ProtoBuilds 2014-2025](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8) photo gallery for a view into my creative process and projects. copy/paste link below: https://photos.app.goo.gl/z1X7arV6D6iKYqBN8

 ---